 Mount Jewett, PA 16740-9800

-At the parking area there is an information kiosk with a short video that gives some history of the bridge.
-With a short walk you will be at the entrance to the bridge/skywalk.
+In the parking area, there is an information kiosk with a short video that gives some history of the bridge.
+With a short walk, you will be at the entrance to the bridge/skywalk.

 All photos in this post were processed with the Landscape Legend Lightroom Presets.
 Learn more about how Landscape Legend can help you to save time and process your photos more effectively.

 The park includes a viewing area near the bridge where you can get a nice view and take photos.